vapi4k/vapi4k/vapi4k-docs/topics/Overview.md

 If you follow the [Setup](https://vapi4k.github.io/vapi4k/setup.html) guide, you should be up and running with an example application in less than 15 minutes.

+The Vapi4k KDocs can be found [here](https://vapi4k.github.io/vapi4k/index.html).

 The Vapi4k GitHub repository can be found [here](https://github.com/vapi4k/vapi4k).

 The vapi4k-template GitHub repository can be found [here](https://github.com/vapi4k/vapi4k-template).

-The vapi4k-core package KDocs can be found [here](https://vapi4k.github.io/vapi4k/core/index.html).

-The vapi4k-utils package KDocs can be found [here](https://vapi4k.github.io/vapi4k/utils/index.html).

-The vapi4k-dbms package KDocs can be found [here](https://vapi4k.github.io/vapi4k/dbms/index.html).